 While each year brings new events and programming, the following is a list of our key recurring events.

 Bruce E. Friedman Pro Bono Award and Reception

 This award is present annually to a UNH Franklin Pierce School of Law graduate and New Hampshire Bar Association member who exemplifies Bruce Friedman’s commitment to public service by providing exemplary pro bono service to indigent clients in the state.
 Professor Friedman founded, and for many years directed, the law school’s Civil Practice Clinic before passing away unexpectedly.

 Justice & Journalism

-The Justice & Journalism series brings nationally-renowned journalists to the Rudman Center for engaging conversations on public affairs and the public servants who create, implement, and influence public policy.
-The series is a joint initiative of NHPR and the Rudman Center, made possible by the generous support of The Couch Family Foundation.
-Recent Justice & Journalism talks have been given by Peter Overby, David Folkenflik, and Mary Louise Kelly.
+The Justice & Journalism series brings nationally renowned journalists to the Rudman Center for engaging conversations on public affairs and the public servants who create, implement, and influence public policy.
+The series is a joint initiative of NHPR (New Hampshire Public Radio) and the Rudman Center, made possible by the generous support of The Couch Family Foundation.
+Recent Justice & Journalism talks have been given by Peter Overby, David Folkenflik, Mary Louise Kelly, and Domenico Montanaro.

 The Rudman Center and The Concord Coalition present at least one program annually related to federal fiscal policy, deficit spending, short- and long-term economic growth, and/or public budgeting.
 The Institute for Health Policy and Practice at UNH participates when topics are related to the fiscal implications of healthcare policies and programs.
 Top experts share insights on economic trends, forecasts, and possible solutions that could affect the nation and policymakers’ decisions.
 These programs are generously supported by the Peter G. Peterson Foundation.
 The Concord Coalition is a nonpartisan, nonprofit grassroots organization that educates on the importance of generationally-responsible federal fiscal policy.